Registration Questions to Consider

 Do you have any prior credits?

 Up to 36 credits may apply to your Carleton degree.
 These may be College Board Advanced Placement (AP) or Higher Level International Baccalaureate (IB) credits, or approved pre-matriculation credits.
-Prior credits do not fulfill distribution requirements, but they can allow you to begin at a higher level in a certain department.
+Prior credits do not fulfill general education requirements, but they can allow you to begin at a higher level in a certain department.
 For example, a score of 4 or 5 on an AP test may exempt you from taking an introductory-level course.
 See the Academic Catalog's prior credits policy for a detailed list of AP and IB credits that can be applied at Carleton.

 Are you planning to start work on your language requirement?